 The third of our recommended Callaway driver options is the Callaway XR 16.
 The “R-MOTO Face Technology” is 19% thinner than earlier drivers and the body is lighter too, resulting in more ball speed across the face and redistributed weight for more MOI.

 Like Callaway and Taylormade, Ping has developed a series of entry level junior club sets, called the Ping Moxie.
 The Ping Moxie K is for ages 6-7, the Moxie G is for ages 8-9 and the Moxie i is for ages 10-11.
 Note that the K-series does not have a driver.
 The G and i-series both have a driver with 16 degrees of loft.
-The Ping moxie clubs are suitable for beginner juniors and we have not seen Ping Moxie clubs being used in the highly competitive arena of regional and national junior golf tournaments.
+The Ping moxie clubs are suitable for beginner juniors.

 Ping claims that juniors will see up to 15 yards extra distance off the tee compared to other top-selling junior drivers.
 The driver is a 460cc titanium driver and has the forgiving technology of Ping's adult drivers.
-It has the speed-inducing turbulators on the top of the driver head, dragonfly technology, and comes fitted with a lightweight graphite shaft.
+It has the speed-inducing turbulators on the top of the driver head, dragonfly technology (similar to the G400 and G410), and comes fitted with a lightweight graphite shaft.

 The graphite shaft has 2 options, a kids regular flex and a kids stiffer flex.
 The standard length is 39.5 inches.
 The regular flex can be ordered in either 39.5 inches or 37.5 inches.
 The still flex has 39.5, 41 and 42.5 inch options.
 The loft is 15 degrees which is suitable for younger juniors.
 The driver head weight is approx. 190 grams which is roughly the same as the USKids drivers and the Flynn Golf VT Max drivers.